-Did you know more than half of your home’s energy costs are associated to heating and cooling?
-This is why it’s so important to have an energy-efficient HVAC system.
+Did you know that more than 50 percent of your home’s energy costs are from your heating and cooling?
+This is the reason why it’s essential to have an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, measures how effective your furnace is at changing natural gas into heat.
-An 80 AFUE rating means your furnace will lose about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at turning natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.

-In 2022, the U.S. government offered new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save consumers money and promote sustainability.
+In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save homeowners money and encourage sustainability.

 - Save Americans $1.9 billion annually.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-As of now, very little, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+For the time being, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

 Guide to Condensing Furnaces